kuvivek/drivingTheoryInGermany/README.md

 74. How can you recognise a good driver?
 A good driver
 ✅ exhibits a calm and relaxed driving style
-❌always informs other traffic participants of their driving errors
+❌ always informs other traffic participants of their driving errors
 ✅ refrains from responding to provocations on the road
 **Comment**: Good drivers avoid dangerous situations and do not allow themselves to be provoked.
 They drive calmly and calmly and behave in a cooperative, not instructive manner.

 75. Travelling on a main road after a lengthy period of time of following behind, you are finally able to overtake a very slow-moving car.
 What should you do?
 After overtaking
 ❌ I brake briefly in order to call the attention of the other driver to his slow speed
 ✅ I pull back in after an adequate distance in order not to impede the other driver